 - First off, when it comes to online retail activity, the Amazon Marketplace accounts for almost half of every dollar spent in the U.S., so it’s a great place to sell your product.
-This will allow you to use Amazon’s vast distribution network and 2-day shipping.
+The marketplace allows you to use Amazon’s vast distribution network and two-day shipping.

-- Leverage Amazon’s infrastructure: Amazon owns one of the most sophisticated supply chain infrastructures in the world, enabling them to ship products quickly and at comparatively low costs.
-Very few retailers or Amazon sellers can compete on this level—and to do so at such a cost, but by using FBA, sellers can take advantage of Amazon’s large-scale resources.
+- Leverage Amazon’s infrastructure: Amazon has one of the most sophisticated supply chain infrastructures in the world, enabling them to ship products quickly and at comparatively low costs.
+Very few retailers or Amazon sellers can compete on this level—especially at such a low cost, but by using FBA, sellers can take advantage of Amazon’s large-scale resources.

 - Amazon customer service: Amazon also takes care of customer service for sellers that use FBA, handling customer inquiries about products, shipping, returns and more.

 - Amazon offers relatively transparent fulfillment fees

 - FBA includes international fulfillment if you sell in different countries